VITALS Board of Directors

 • First you have to become a member of our society, then you would fill out a board application (you can find the link to that under the “application” tab).

-• Next you would come in and meet with members of our current board for an interview.
+• Next, you would come in and meet with members of our current board for an interview.

-• Finally, you would be sent an official offer to join the Board of Directors for VITALS.
+• Finally, you would be sent an official offer to join the Board of Directors for Vitals.

 What is the time commitment for a board member?